mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_data.md

 The process by which computer turns that image into *characters* that can be manipulated is called **optical character recognition**.
 There are a variety of OCR tools available, however their quality can vary widely.

 ### Activity 1
 Scan with ABC.
 Compare OCR tools.
+Install tesseract and run it?

 ## Data set
 A zip file of the RTP data set is available in our course Box folder.
 It consists of text files from each issue of the RTP.

+The zip file also contains the folder ```/tesseractscript``` with the original scripts used to create the OCRed text files.
+This script was written by Professor Sara Sprenkle in 2014 in order to create a data set for another DH course.

 ### Activity 2
-Assessment
+Assessment... w/ command line